Ida predicted to strike Louisiana as major hurricane Sunday into Monday

 What’s next for Ida

-In the near term, Ida’s first obstacle is Cuba.
-Tropical storm warnings are up in western Cuba, as well as Little Cayman and Cayman Brac, where wind and rain squalls are expected through roughly midday Saturday.
-A general 4 to 6 inches of rainfall with up to 8 inches in some areas is expected, which could spur a few landslides or mudslides in the higher terrain.
+Ida is forecast to cross over western Cuba late Friday.
+Hurricane warnings are up there, with tropical storm warnings over Little Cayman and Cayman Brac and central Cuba, where wind and rain squalls are expected through roughly midday Saturday.

+A general eight to 12 inches of rainfall with up to 20 inches in some areas is expected, which could spur a few landslides or mudslides in the higher terrain.

 How Ida interacts with Cuba is key in its forecast.
-The system is still organizing now, meaning its vulnerable to fluctuations in intensity and structure.
+The system is still organizing now, meaning it is vulnerable to fluctuations in intensity and structure.
 If the central vortex is disrupted, it could take some time to reorganize over the southern Gulf.

-While Ida is set to pass over the Sierra del Rosario mountain range in western Cuba, which could briefly disrupt it, rapid intensification already appears to be underway.
+Even though Ida is set to pass over the Sierra del Rosario mountain range in western Cuba, which could briefly disrupt it, rapid intensification already appears to be underway.
 It’s improbable that the growing storm will suffer more than a fleeting hiccup before emerging over the Gulf on Saturday morning.

 Likelihood of rapid intensification

 All signs are pointing toward Ida strengthening rapidly, with parameters basically maxed out as a disconcerting forecast setup unfolds.
-Water temperatures are in the upper 80s to near 90 in the Gulf of Mexico, providing Ida a seemingly limitless bathtub of fuel to gobble up as air pressures plummet and winds quickly ramp up.
+Water temperatures are in the upper 80s in the Gulf of Mexico, providing Ida a seemingly limitless bathtub of fuel to gobble up as air pressures plummet and winds quickly ramp up.
 Some of the warmest waters are found immediately along the coastline, meaning Ida will probably continue strengthening up until the point of landfall.

+Studies have shown that warming sea surface temperatures because of human-caused climate change have increased the likelihood of such rapid strengthening.

 Added to the equation is a lack of disruptive wind shear, or change of wind speed and/or direction with height.
-That means Ida won’t be knocked off kilter, the atmosphere largely leaving it alone to fester and spin up undisturbed.
+That means Ida won’t be knocked off-kilter, the atmosphere largely leaving it alone to fester and spin up undisturbed.

 At the upper levels, a zone of high pressure and clockwise-spinning air will help with Ida’s “outflow,” or the evacuation of exhaust-air exiting the storm.
 That removal of spent air will allow Ida to ingest more warm, humid air in contact with the sea surface, fueling explosive intensification.

-Ida will likely be a Category 3 or stronger storm as it approaches coastal Louisiana on Sunday.
+Ida is forecast to be a Category 3 storm with maximum sustained winds of 120 mph as it approaches coastal Louisiana late Sunday.
+There is also some potential it could be stronger than that.

 What to expect: wind speeds

-The National Hurricane Center is forecasting Ida to make landfall late Sunday at major hurricane strength with winds in the eyewall gusting over 115 mph.
+The National Hurricane Center is forecasting Ida to make landfall late Sunday at major hurricane strength with winds in the eyewall gusting over 120 mph.
 The eyewall is a lone band of strong thunderstorms that forms a destructive doughnut around the calm eye.

-The harshest and most extreme conditions are found in the eyewall.
+The harshest and most extreme conditions are found where the eyewall intercepts the coast.
+In this zone, the National Weather Service warns of “[s]tructural damage to sturdy buildings, some with complete roof and wall failure,” and “[m]any roads impassable from large debris.”

+While the eyewall is a relatively narrow zone of destructive winds, damaging winds exceeding tropical-storm-force (39 mph) will cover a much larger area, probably extending more than 100 miles from the center, while hurricane-force winds (topping 74 mph) could extend 50 miles away.

 Tropical storm-force winds may arrive in coastal Louisiana as early as Saturday evening in any spiral rain bands that work ashore.

-“There is an increasing risk of dangerous hurricane-force winds beginning Sunday along the portions of the coasts of Louisiana and Mississippi, including metropolitan New Orleans, where a Hurricane Watch is in effect,” wrote the National Hurricane Center.

-Even if the eye avoids downtown New Orleans, the Big Easy can still expect wind gusts topping 80 mph.
-The most destructive winds topping 110 mph will be relegated to areas near the coastline.

-Widespread power outages and tree damage are likely where the core moves ashore; there will be a drop-off in wind away from the center.
-Winds will still be fierce, but magnitude and impacts will decay well away from the coast as Ida penetrates inland and begins to weaken late Sunday.
+Widespread power outages and tree damage are possible where the core moves ashore; there will be a drop-off in wind away from the center.
+Winds will still be fierce, but magnitude and impacts will decay well away from the coast as Ida penetrates inland and begins to weaken Monday.

 Storm surge

-A destructive and potentially deadly storm surge is likely near the coast where strong winds push water ashore.
+A destructive and potentially deadly storm surge is possible near the coast where strong winds push water ashore.
 Storm surge represents an increase in water levels that inundates ordinarily dry ground.
 The Hurricane Center is referring to the anticipated surge as “life-threatening,” noting that a 7 to 11 foot storm surge is possible if a worst-case scenario is realized across the Mississippi River Delta from roughly Fort Morgan, La. to Ocean Springs, Miss.

 Lake Pontchartrain, La. is slated to see 4 to 6 feet of storm surge, and a dangerous surge is likely all the way east to the Florida Panhandle.
 The most serious surge will occur east of the center.